BBA 2nd SEM Jan/Feb 2026 Solved Assignments MUJ

 Ans 2.

-Time value of money is a cornerstone of financial management, reflecting the principle that money available today is worth more than the same amount in the future due to its potential earning capacity.
-Future value and present value calculations are essential tools for investment appraisal, capital budgeting, and financial planning decisions in all business
+Time value of money is the foundation of financial management, reflecting the concept that money accessible today will be worth more equivalent amounts later on due to its earning potential.
+Future value and present value calculations are crucial instruments for appraisal of investments as well as capital budgeting and financial planning decisions in all business organizations.

 Q.3. (a) What is leverage and how does it contribute to maximizing shareholders’ wealth? (b) Define wealth maximization and contrast it with profit maximization.
 (5+5 = 10 Marks)